Pure McCartney (Paul McCartney album)

 Pure McCartney is the fourth compilation album by Paul McCartney.
 The album was released on 10 June 2016.

 Background

 The album was first teased in late March 2016 by cryptic video posts placed on McCartney's Facebook and Twitter pages.
 He also says: There are no cover versions, which may be in line with the "pure" concept.

 When the album was announced by McCartney on 31 March 2016, he downplayed the use of "career" in describing the collection, rather referring to it as representative of a "musical adventure".
 He also noted he and his team compiled the tracks for the alternate track listings "with nothing else in mind other than having something fun to listen to" in different settings.

-The album features tracks from all of his official studio albums with the exception of Снова в СССР, Flowers in the Dirt, Run Devil Run and Driving Rain.
+The album features tracks from all of his official pre-2016 vocal studio albums (solo, or with Wings) with the exception of Снова в СССР, Flowers in the Dirt, Run Devil Run and Driving Rain.
+It does not include material from any of his instrumental albums, such as his classical albums or his ambient/trance work with The Fireman.
+(One vocal track from The Fireman's third album is included.)

 Critical reception

 Pablo Gorondi from ABC News says: "Pure McCartney is a substantial, honest and gratifying introduction to the long and winding career of a pop music giant, a tasting menu whetting the appetite for more".